 COSMIAC has an extensive background in the areas of RF and satellite communications.
-The Center has three separate satellite ground stations.
+The Center has two separate satellite ground stations.

 The first is a three meter dish station utilizing the SHF frequency bands.
 The average nano-satellite in Low Earth Orbit has around three passes a day for 10 minutes each pass.
 The COSMIAC station is designed to recognize the arrival of a satellite.
 It then tracks the satellite and communicates with it during the pass.
 COSMIAC is currently utilizing this station to support the AFRL SPARC mission.

 The second communications system is the Mobile CubeSat Command and Control (MC3) system.
 The MC3 is a Naval Postgraduate School organized system to provide communications support for military CubeSat missions.
-MC3 currently functions in the UHF frequency bands but research is ongoing to develop a unified S-Band capability.
+MC3 currently functions in the UHF and unified S-Band frequencies.

 Above: Profile view of transmitter/receiver slant path from Sandia Mountain to COSMIAC/UNM to establish the first terrestrial link at 70/80 GHz